What Are The Different Layers of Blockchain?

 Layer 1

 Layer 1 blockchain is an advancement in layer 0.
 Under this layer, the blockchain network is maintained functionally.
 However, scaling is a limitation in the layer one blockchain.
 Any changes and issues arising in the new protocol in layer 0 will also affect layer 1.
 It is also called an implementation layer.
-Examples of layer one blockchains are Bitcoin, Ethereum, Cardano, Ripple, etc.
+Examples of layer one blockchains are Bitcoin, Ethereum, Cardano, and Ripple, among others.

 Layer 2